Integral input-to-state stability of unbounded bilinear control systems: Introduction

-which is called {\em integral input-to-state stable} (iISS), see also \cite{Son98}.
+which is called {\em integral input-to-state stable} (integral ISS), see also \cite{Son98}.
 Note that the terms involving $u$ in \eqref{intro:eq0} and \eqref{intro:eq5} cannot be compared for arbitrary $t>0$, general functions $u$, and fixed functions $\gamma,\gamma_{1}, \gamma_{2}$.
-Still iISS and ISS are equivalent for infinite-dimensional linear systems with a bounded linear operator $B:U\to X$, \cite{JNPS16,MiI14b} as this reduces to uniform exponential stability of the uncontrolled system.
-The corresponding question for general infinite-dimensional systems seems to be much harder and notorious questions remain, see \cite{JNPS16,NabSchwe,JacoSchwZwar19} and \cite{JSW} for a negative result.\\ On the other hand in \cite{MiI14b} the equivalence of iISS and uniform exponential stability is shown for a natural infinite-dimensional version of \eqref{intro:eq3}, with $A$ generating a $C_{0}$-semigroup and $B:X\times U\to X$ satisfying a Lip\-schitz condition and being bounded in the sense that $\|B(x,u)\| \lesssim \|x\|\gamma(\|u\|)$ for some $\mathcal{K}$-function $\gamma$ and all $x$ and $u$.
-As indicated above, the property whether a system is ISS or iISS is more subtle when boundary controls are considered and consequently, the involved input operators become unbounded.
+Still integral ISS and ISS are equivalent for infinite-dimensional linear systems with a bounded linear operator $B:U\to X$, \cite{JNPS16,MiI14b} as this reduces to uniform exponential stability of the uncontrolled system.
+The corresponding question for general infinite-dimensional systems seems to be much harder and notorious questions remain, see \cite{JNPS16,NabSchwe,JacoSchwZwar19} and \cite{JSW} for a negative result.\\ On the other hand in \cite{MiI14b} the equivalence of integral ISS and uniform exponential stability is shown for a natural infinite-dimensional version of \eqref{intro:eq3}, with $A$ generating a $C_{0}$-semigroup and $B:X\times U\to X$ satisfying a Lip\-schitz condition on bounded subsets of $X$ uniformly in the second variable and being bounded in the sense that $\|B(x,u)\| \lesssim \|x\|\gamma(\|u\|)$ for some $\mathcal{K}$-function $\gamma$ and all $x$ and $u$.
+As indicated above, the property whether a system is ISS or integral ISS is more subtle when boundary controls are considered and consequently, the involved input operators become unbounded.
 This also applies for bilinear systems which --- in the presence of boundary control --- cannot be treated as in the references mentioned above.

 In this article we establish the abstract theory to overcome such issues.
 More precisely, we study infinite-dimensional bilinear control systems of the abstract form